 top of page

-Last year, we were thrilled to welcome our largest virtual audience yet - 652 participants!
-Recognized as one of the state's premier conferences, we take great pride in fostering a dynamic space where diverse service providers come together to learn, connect, and grow.
+Last year, we welcomed a tremendous audience from across Mississippi and beyond.
+We are excited to continue building on that momentum.
+Recognized as one of Mississippi’s premier conferences, we take great pride in creating a dynamic space where diverse service providers can come together to learn, connect, share resources, and grow.

 A team of experts ready to meet your training, planning, and strategic needs.